-Any student who exits the nursing program prematurely for any reason must reapply to obtain another seat.
-In order to be approved for re-entry, there must be enough clinical availability within the term to accommodate the student for all courses in which they were previously unsuccessful.
+Any student who exits the nursing program prematurely for any reason must reapply to obtain another seat in the program.
+In order to be approved for re-entry, there must be enough clinical availability within the term to accommodate a student for all courses in which they were previously unsuccessful.
 Clinical availability will differ every term.